promregator/promregator/docs/config.md

 Note that this compliant to how [cf-exporter](https://github.com/bosh-prometheus/cf_exporter) is being configured.

 *WARNING!*
-Due to security reasons, it is recommended *not* to store this value in your YAML file, but instead set the identically named environment variable `cf.password` when starting the application.
+Due to security reasons, it is recommended *not* to store this value in your YAML file, but instead set the special environment variable `CF_PASSWORD` when starting the application.
 Note that the environment variable `CF_EXPORTER_CF_PASSWORD`, which [cf-exporter](https://github.com/bosh-prometheus/cf_exporter) uses, is **not** supported by Promregator.

 Example: